tech-explorer-riyaaa/No-code-survey-bot/README.md

-# No-code-Survey-Bot
+# Survey Bot Fun Repository

 Welcome to the Survey Bot Fun Repository! 🤖✨

 ## About
-This repository houses our interactive survey bot, crafted with landbot.io, as part of the Castor Hackathon, by Celestial Biscuit IGDTUW.
+This repository houses our interactive survey bot, crafted with landbot.io, as part of the Castor Hackathon.
 Dive in to explore its features, elements, and the magic of a connected database.

 ## Highlights
 - Designed with landbot.io